Yes, your employer may furnish your Form W-2, Wage and Tax Statement electronically, provided certain criteria are met:

 - Additionally, the electronic version of the Form W-2 must contain all required information and comply with applicable revenue procedures relating to substitute statements to recipients.

 - The IRS will send your employer a letter requesting that they furnish you a corrected Form W-2 within ten days.
-The letter advises your employer of their responsibilities to provide a correct Form W-2 and of the penalties for failure to do so.

 - The IRS will send you a letter with instructions and Form 4852, Substitute for Form W-2, Wage and Tax Statement, or Form 1099-R, Distributions from Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. You can use the Form 4852 in the event that your employer doesn't provide you with the corrected Form W-2 in time to file your tax return.